StarPlayrX/bigmac/README.md

 ### Requirements
 1. Mac Pro 2008 - 2012
-1. SIP or System Integrity Protection must be disabled.
-If it is on booting the installer will Panic.
+1. SIP, a.k.a.
+System Integrity Protection, must be disabled.
+If it's on booting the installer might panic.
 2. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
 3. Native APFS Boot support.
-For a limited time, Dosdude1's APFS ROM Patcher is included in the 😎 folder (this will be removed from the repo soon, and will be included as a download option instead).
-You can donate to Dosdude1 for this ROM patch [here](https://www.paypal.com/donate?token=09J0A0Ry8_2hv_jV5WzK9MUx9JUzMgdvN-PS2ibJkYnPS6-OpKhKcSz35mxCtm7EGv-f9ZbP2aFDyAFc).
+For a limited time, Dosdude1's APFS ROM Patcher is included in the 😎 folder (this will be removed from the repo soon, and will be included as a [download](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip) option instead).
 4. Your GPU must support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB on eBay for $299
 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
 6. For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.